bryanlancy/Carputer/fleet-cc-server/README.md

 ## Features

+- **Automatic device registration** with MAC address-based identification and image verification
 - Device registration and heartbeat monitoring
+- Image verification system (only verified carputer images can register)
 - Version tracking and comparison
 - Command dispatch and job queue
 - Log and data synchronization